DES300 Research Proposal

 10.1 Speculative Design, Critical Design, and Provotypes

 Speculative design provides a useful framework for this project because the proposed provotype is not intended to be judged only as a functional productivity product.
 Dunne and Raby (2013) argue that speculative design can create alternative futures that help people question present assumptions and debate possible social directions.
-Rather than solving a narrowly defined user need, speculative design can open a space for reflection on what should and should not be normalised.
+This matters for Tickers because the project does not simply ask how productivity can be improved.
+It asks what kind of future culture is created when productivity becomes measurable, socially visible, and tied to consequences.

 This is important for the proposed provotype because the project does not ask, in any simple way, “How can productivity be improved?”
 It asks what kind of future culture is created when productivity becomes measurable, socially visible, and tied to consequences.
 In this sense, the artefact functions as a speculative work: it makes a possible future visible through interfaces, interaction flows, and system logic.

 Design fiction and diegetic prototypes are also relevant.
 Bleecker (2009) describes design fiction as a way of materialising possible futures through artefacts that feel as if they belong to another world.
 Kirby (2010) uses the term “diegetic prototype” to describe fictional technologies that help audiences imagine future technological possibilities.
-The proposed artefact works in this tradition by creating a believable system from a plausible future Aotearoa in which AI-verified effort has become part of everyday student collaboration.
+The proposed artefact works in this tradition by creating a believable system from a plausible future Aotearoa in which AI-verified effort has become part of everyday student collaboration (Bleecker, 2009; Kirby, 2010).

 The concept of the provotype is also useful.
 Provotypes are designed to provoke reflection and expose hidden assumptions in existing practices (Boer & Donovan, 2012).
 The proposed artefact functions as a provotype because it deliberately sits between support and control.
 It should feel useful enough to be believable, but uncomfortable enough to raise questions.
-Its value lies in making a future efficiency culture experienceable, not in claiming that such a culture is desirable.
+Its value lies in making a future efficiency culture experienceable, not in claiming that such a culture is desirable (Boer & Donovan, 2012; Dunne & Raby, 2013).

 10.2 AI and the Changing Meaning of Effort, Authorship, and Contribution